 To date, we have not generated any revenue from drug sales and do not expect to generate any revenue from the sale of drugs in the near future.
-Our revenue consists of collaboration revenue under the Alexion agreement and Roche agreement, including amounts that are recognized related to upfront payments, milestone payments and amounts due to us for research and development services.
-In the future, revenue may include additional milestone payments and royalties on any net product sales under the respective collaboration agreements.
+Our revenue consists of collaboration revenue under our research, development and commercialization agreement that we entered into with Alexion in March 2015, which we refer to as the Alexion Agreement, and our collaboration and license agreement that we entered into with Roche in March 2016, which we refer to as the Roche agreement, including amounts that are recognized related to upfront payments, milestone payments and amounts due to us for research and development services.
+In the future, revenue may include additional milestone payments and royalties on any net product sales under the collaboration agreement with Roche.
+We will not be entitled to receive payment for additional milestones, if any, achieved under the collaboration agreement with Alexion after July 26, 2017, which was the date we received notice of Alexion's election to terminate the collaboration.
+Subject to the terms of the Alexion agreement, we will be entitled to receive payments from Alexion for certain research and development services through October 24, 2017, which is the effective date of the termination of the collaboration.
 We expect that any revenue we generate will fluctuate from quarter to quarter as a result of the timing and amount of license fees, research and development reimbursements, payments for manufacturing services, and milestone and other payments.